 The Victorian Government believes it is important that organisations are subject to a well‑defined legal duty to prevent child abuse within organisations.

-A new statutory duty of care has therefore been created under the Wrongs Amendment (Organisational Child Abuse) Act 2017 (see Part XIII of Wrongs Act 1958) to ensure there is a clear legal duty placed on organisations to take reasonable steps to minimise the risk of child abuse, perpetrated by organisational representatives.
+A statutory duty of care has been created under the Wrongs Amendment (Organisational Child Abuse) Act 2017 (see Part XIII of Wrongs Act 1958) to ensure there is a clear legal duty placed on organisations to take reasonable steps to minimise the risk of child abuse, perpetrated by organisational representatives.

 This means a child abuse survivor (plaintiff) will have a clear cause of action when commencing legal proceedings against an organisation for the sexual and/or physical abuse of a child.
 It is then up to the organisation to prove that it took reasonable precautions to prevent the abuse.

-1. Why is the new duty necessary?
+1. Why is the duty necessary?

 The Parliamentary Inquiry into the Handling of Child Abuse by Religious and Other Non-Government Organisations delivered the Betrayal of Trust report on 13 November 2013.
 One of the matters considered by the Parliamentary Inquiry was whether law reform was required to help prevent and respond to child abuse in organisations.